-AECI delivers bulk power to transmission cooperatives, who in turn, deliver it to the distribution cooperatives. distribution cooperatives, Farmers' Electric Cooperative, then deliver the power to the Member-Owners in their service areas.
-NW Electric Cooperative, Inc., headquartered in Cameron, delivers wholesale power to Farmers' Electric Cooperative's 18 substations.
+AECI delivers bulk power to transmission cooperatives, six who in turn, deliver it to the distribution cooperatives.
+The distribution like cooperatives, Farmers' Electric Cooperative, then deliver the power to the Member-Owners in their service areas.
+NW Electric Power Cooperative, Inc., headquartered in Cameron, delivers wholesale power to Farmers' Electric Cooperative's 18 substations.